-Bildstein (2006) lists this species as a partial migrant and a rains migrant.
-Ferguson-Lees & Christie (2001) describe the species as 'often sedentary, but even adults are highly nomadic at times'.
+Bildstein (2006) lists this species as a partial migrant and rains migrant.
+Ferguson-Lees and Christie (2001) describe the species as 'often sedentary, but even adults are highly nomadic at times'.
 In West Africa there is some dispersal in response to seasonal rains.
-Vagrants are reported in Morocco, southern Libya, Israel, Jordan and Spain (Ferguson-Lees & Christie 2001).
+Vagrants have been reported in Morocco, southern Libya, Jordan (where they may possibly have bred) and Spain (Ferguson-Lees and Christie 2001).
 Murn and Botha (unpubl.) satellite tagged an individual which was seen to move more than 200 km from the capture site in South Africa and travel into Mozambique.
-Immatures are especially wide-ranging, with one individual known to have travelled over 800 km from northeast South Africa to Zambia (Ferguson-Lees & Christie 2001).
-An individual T. tracheliotos ringed in Namibia in 2007 was killed in a poisoning incident in Botswana (BirdLife Botswana).
+Immatures are especially wide-ranging, with one individual known to have travelled over 800 km from northeast South Africa to Zambia (Ferguson-Lees and Christie 2001).
+An individual ringed in Namibia in 2007 was killed in a poisoning incident in Botswana (BirdLife Botswana).
 C. Kendall (in litt.
-2015) found an average home range size of 22,000 km2 and found that individuals moved between Kenya and the United Republic of Tanzania.
-Two immature individuals tagged in 1995 in Saudi Arabia (Shobrak 2014) had a mean home range size of 283,380 km2 and moved away from the capture site in winter to areas around 400 km distant before returning in the autumn.
+2015) found an average home range size of 22,000 km2 and found individuals moved between Kenya and the United Republic of Tanzania.
+Radio tagged nestlings in Saudi Arabia were located 300 km away from the nesting site two months after fledging (Shobrak 1996).
+In addition, two immature individuals satellite tagged in Saudi Arabia (Shobrak 2014) had a mean home range size of 283,380 km2 and moved away from the capture site in winter to areas around 400 km distant before returning in the autumn.

 3.2.
-Proportion of the population migrating, and why that is significant
+Proportion of the population migrating, and why that is a significant proportion

-While information is incomplete, it is likely that the majority of T. tracheliotos adults make wideranging movements, following a predictable seasonal pattern that would be consistent with the CMS definition of 'migratory'.
+While information is incomplete, it is likely that the majority of Lappet-faced Vulture adults make wide-ranging movements, following a predictable seasonal pattern that would be consistent with the CMS definition of 'migratory'.
 It also appears that there are predictable differences in patterns of movements associated with different age groups, with immature birds tending to make even more wide-ranging movements than adults (see 3.1).
-The evidence being amassed shows that crossing of national boundaries is likely to be a rather frequent occurrence in adults and may be even more common among immatures.
-The logistics and current expense of satellite tracking mean that information can be gathered on relatively few individuals, but there is no reason to believe the very expansive movements recorded are not representative of those taking place in the wider population.
-Overall, on the basis of available information, it seems highly likely that the majority of the T. tracheliotos population is undertaking movements consistent with the CMS definition of migration at some, if not all stages of their life cycle.
+The evidence being amassed suggests that crossing of national boundaries is likely to be a not infrequent occurrence in adults and may be more common among immatures.
+The logistics and current expense of satellite tracking mean that information can be gathered on relatively few individuals, but there is no reason to believe the (in many cases very expansive) movements recorded are not representative of those taking place in the wider population.
+Overall, on the basis of available information it seems likely that the majority of the Lappet-faced Vulture population is undertaking movements consistent with the CMS definition of migration at some, if not all stages of their life cycle.